tunein/envoygrace/README.md

       amount of milliseconds to sleep after calling envoy graceful commands (default 5000) -pre-sleep int
-      how long to sleep before sending requests to envoy in milliseconds (default 5000)
+      how long to sleep before sending requests to envoy in milliseconds (default 5000) -hard-fail
+      if this flag is specified and the call to envoy fails, the script will exit with code 1, otherwise code 0
 ```